Your Cat Likes to Lick You — Is That Weird?

 3. They may be trying to get your attention

 Your cat could also be trying to get your attention — their sandpaper-like tongues are not exactly designed for soft kisses.
 Dr. Katribe equates licking to other attention-getting behaviors like rubbing up against you or winding between your feet.
 It’s up to you to figure out whether your cat wants affection, dinner, or has a more pressing concern, like pain.
 That’s right, licking (you, themselves, or inanimate objects) can be a common sign of pain in cats, so if your cat is still going at it even after you offered them love and kibble, it’s worth calling your vet.

 All that said, Dr. Katribe assures us that most of the time, licking is actually a sign of affection, so enjoy the sweet gesture.
-But before you let your cat lick you, consider that some sunscreens and topical medications, like hormone or steroid creams, can be toxic to cats if ingested.
-So licking should be off limits if you use these products, at least until they are washed off.
+But before you let your cat lick you, consider that some sunscreens and topical medications, such as hormone or steroid creams, can be toxic to cats if ingested.
+Licking should be off limits if you use these products, at least until they are fully washed off.

 Jodi Helmer is a North Carolina-based freelance writer who shares her home with an embarrassing number of rescue dogs and relies on four feral cats to patrol the barn.
 When she isn’t refilling food and water dishes, Jodi writes about animals for Scientific American, Sierra, WebMD, AKC Family Dog, Living the Country Life, and Out Here.